-4. Conclusions
+365 4.
+Conclusions

-The simultaneous aerosol measurements at a street site and a rooftop site were conducted using two FMPS in 1-second time resolution during two seasons in Beijing.
-At the street site, the reduced NPF events always occurred in the springtime while the enhanced NPF events always occurred in the wintertime.
-In the springtime, the reduced NPF was characterized by:
+The simultaneous aerosol measurements at a street site and a rooftop site were conducted using two FMPS in 1-second time resolution during two seasons.
+In the springtime, NPF at the street site was found to be reduced on basis of the lower NPF rate and new particle yields relative to the rooftop site.
+We inferred that the reduced NPF at the street site was likely attributed to the scavenging effect where pollutants emitted from on-road vehicles were accumulated.
+In contrast, NPF was